CenterForDigitalHumanities/rerum/readme.md

 open node for annotation and references that need to be made in an interoperable world of scholarly assertions.

-This project is not only access to the existing instance, mainted and hosted by the Research Computing Group at Saint Louis University, but also the complete cut list for making your own.
+This project is not only access to the existing instance, maintained and hosted by the Research Computing Group at Saint Louis University, but also the complete cut list for making your own.
 However useful this may be for private projects, applications in development, or because of funding requirements, we